narstybits/MacOS-DuckyScripts/Executions Readme.md

 </div>
 <h4>
 <ol>
-  <li>USB Rubber Ducky: This involves using the USB Rubber Ducky device to inject keystrokes and automate security tests on target systems.</li>
+  <li><a href="https://github.com/hak5/usbrubberducky-payloads/blob/master/README.md#about-the-new-usb-rubber-ducky">USB Rubber Ducky</a>: This involves using the USB Rubber Ducky device to inject keystrokes and automate security tests on target systems.</li>
   <li>Ducky Script Emulation: In this method, Ducky scripts are emulated using software tools to execute security tests without physical access to the target system.</li>
 </ol>
 </h4>